NHSDigital/nhs-notify-web-cms/docs/pages/pricing-and-commercial/letters.md

 The cost of sending a standard letter depends on the postage you choose and how many sheets of paper you need.

-NHS Notify's standard postage rate is 70p + VAT per letter.
+NHS Notify's standard postage rate is 76 pence plus VAT per letter.

 This is our most cost-effective option.
-While the cost to send a standard letter is 65p, we charge a blended rate of 70p to cover sending some letters as accessible formats.
+While the cost to send a standard letter is 72 pence, we charge a blended rate of 76 pence to cover sending some letters as accessible formats.

 Our price includes: